devloperRamanjeet/vectordb-as-service/app/backend/README.md

-Sure thing, Ramanjeet!
-Here's a polished `README.md` for your backend at `./app/backend`—documenting its purpose, setup, structure, and developer workflows.
-It’s clean, informative, and ready for GitHub 💼✨

----

 ## 📦 Backend: VectorDB-as-a-Service

 This is the Flask-based multi-tenant backend powering VectorDB-as-a-Service.
 It handles provisioning, token generation, container orchestration via ECS, and vector operations (embed/search/delete) for tenant-isolated ChromaDB instances.